beeware/briefcase/docs/how-to/publishing/macOS.rst

 Fill out the form for a new app.
 If you've run the app in Xcode, the Bundle ID for your app should be listed; select it from the list.
 You must also create an SKU for your app
 - we suggest ``macos-<appname>``, substituting the short app name that you selected when you initially created your app.
-So, if you've created an app with a formal name of "Hello World", with an app name of ``helloworld``, and a bundle of ``org.beeware``, you should have a Bundle ID of ``org.beeware.helloworld``; we'd suggest an SKU of ``macos-helloworld``.
+For example, if you've created an app with a formal name of "Hello World", with an app name of ``helloworld``, and a bundle of ``org.beeware``, you should have a Bundle ID of ``org.beeware.helloworld``; we'd suggest an SKU of ``macos-helloworld``.

 You'll then be shown another page for app details, including:

-* Primary and Secondary Category.
+* Primary and Secondary Category
 * Screenshots
 * Promotional Text
 * Description